 The cost of a Single Ride ticket is $3 while a 7-Day Unlimited Pass costs $31.
 If you plan to use the subway at least 10 times, you could already benefit from the unlimited pass.

 In our case, we used the MetroCard at least 4-6 times per day for 3 days.
 It’s also more convenient since you don’t have load it every time or worry about the balance.
 Just swipe it and you’re ready to go!

 A big part of the New York experience is watching its famous broadway shows.
-It’s expected that tickets gets sold out quickly.
+It’s expected that tickets gets sold out quickly for popular shows.
 Secure your seat and book your ticket in advance!

 Check for prices and availability as soon as you have decided to visit New York.

 5. Allot at least 15 mins. for the likely chance of getting lost looking for the right subway station

 I didn’t expect that riding NY’s subway would be so difficult.
 On our first day, we lost at least 15 mins. looking for the right subway.

 Green lights/lamps designate entrances that are always open.
 Look very hard for these green lamps!